 Should you take a gap year before residency?
 While many students discuss taking a gap year before medical school, a gap year before residency could have both positive and negative consequences for whether you match with your ideal program after medical school is over.
 This is a complex decision unique to the student considering it.
 It is wholly dependent on your situation and what you deem would most benefit your development as a resident doctor.

 This article discusses whether a gap year before residency is worth it for graduating medical students and outlines some reasons for why someone may or may not take a gap year before starting their residency.
-We also cover some tips for what to do during a gap year to improve your application and the benefits of seeking professional residency help to do so.
+We also cover some tips for what to do during a gap year to improve your application and the benefits of seeking professional residency application help to do so.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Listen to the blog!